bredsjomagnus/laboration5_bowlingtdd/README.md

 has two chances, or throws, to do so.
 The value of a throw is given by the number of pins knocked down in that throw.
 Requirement: Define a frame as composed of two throws.
 The first and second throws should be distinguishable.
-Example: [2, 4] is a frame with two throws, in which two pins were knocked down in the first throw and four pins were knocked down in the second.
+_Example: [2, 4] is a frame with two throws, in which two pins were knocked down in the first throw and four pins were knocked down in the second._
+2. **Frame Score**:An ordinary frame’s score is the sum of its throws.
+Requirement: Compute the score of an ordinary frame.
+_Examples: The score of the frame [2, 6] is 8.
+The score of the frame [0, 9] is 9._